• Home

 +

 Yes, Chicago homeowners can pull their own permits, but it's significantly harder than using a licensed contractor.
 Owner-occupants of single-family homes or buildings up to 3 stories with 6 units or fewer can apply through the Homeowner Assistance Program for simple projects.
-However, you can't use the faster Express Permit Program—that's only for licensed contractors.
-You'll face the Standard Plan Review process taking 3-6 weeks instead of 5-10 days.
-For carpentry or HVAC work, you must complete a Certification of Responsibility form accepting full liability.
+However, you can't use the faster Express Permit Program — that's only for licensed contractors.
+You'll face the Standard Plan Review process taking 3–6 weeks instead of 5–10 days.
 Electrical and plumbing permits still require licensed professionals to do the actual work, even if you pull the permit.
 Most DIY permit applications get rejected on first submission, requiring multiple revisions.
-Unless you have professional construction experience and understand Chicago building code, hiring a licensed contractor to handle permits saves 4-8 weeks and eliminates rejection risk.

 What inspections does Chicago require for kitchen remodels?